 Researcher in the field of dance.
 Her main area of investigation is contemporary dance since the 2000s.
 Continuously engages also in research focusing on the organization and application of dance archives.
 Studied in France on a scholarship from the French government in 2015-2016, and received her master’s degree (science of art) from the Université Paris VIII.
-Has been involved in the productionof numerous dance performances and festivals, including Mikiko Kawamura’s performance of ”La fleur éclôten enfer” in Paris.
+Has been involved in the productionof numerous dance performances and festivals, including Mikiko Kawamura’s performance of ”La fleur éclôt en enfer” in Paris.
 Member of the jury in “Dance-Ga-Mitai!
-Newcomer Series Vol.16.”
-Is presently enrolled in a doctoral course at Waseda University, Graduate School of Letters, Arts and Sciences, and a Research Fellow of the Japan Society for the Promotion of Science (DC1).
+Newcomer Series Vol.16 & 17.”
+Research Fellow of the Japan Society for the Promotion of Science (DC1).
+Is presently enrolled in a doctoral course at Waseda University, Graduate School of Letters, Arts and Sciences.

 Sometimes the “ailing dance mistress” approaches us with a familiar song, and sometimes it turns into a snowstorm that blows us away.